-The weather forecast we have to use is the Met Office Temperature Range for Wakefield. (you need to click on the ‘Min Temp Range’ tab) and if it shows 0 degrees C or below for today and the next two days in the yellow/green box in the middle then we should be open.
+The weather forecast we have to use is the Met Office Temperature Range for Wakefield.
+You need to click on the ‘Min Temp Range’ tab, and if it shows 0 degrees C or below for today and the next 2 days in the yellow/green box, in the middle, then we should be open.

-Once we are officially ‘triggered’ we are then open for three days even if the forecast changes to be warmer before the three days are up
+Once we are officially ‘triggered’ we are then open for 3 days even if the forecast changes to be warmer before the 3 days are up.

-Once the three days are up we then decide day by day – if the forecast in the morning is for 0 degrees C or below, then we are open again
+Once the 3 days are up we then decide day by day – if the forecast in the morning is for 0 degrees C or below, then we are open again.

 Sometimes we open whether we are triggered or not, for example on Christmas Eve and New Year’s Eve.
 We may also open at other times.
 We are debating whether to open on regular days each week, or when the wind chill makes it feel like sub-zero.
 If we get enough volunteers we will do this.
 Watch out for updates.